PJHkorea/time-density-tension/docs/00_dynamic_time_density.md

 $$\gamma \approx \frac{1 + (0.00729735 \times 0.693147)}{6.283185} \approx \mathbf{0.159960}$$

 This precise formulation ensures that $\gamma$ remains a strictly bounded, immutable quantum topological constant.
 It bridges the microscopic discrete information theory (Shannon Entropy) with macro-scale cosmic geometry ($2\pi$), removing any arbitrary free parameters from the foundational base layer of the universe.

+---
+*Developed under the collaboration of Human Conscious Input and Machine Mathematical Reflection.*